One of the most famous families of cognitive enhancing drugs is the afinil family.

 Modvigil is also cheaper than Modalert, making it more accessible to people on a budget.

-Modvigil vs Other Study Drugs
+Modvigil vs. Other Study Drugs

-Ritalin is classified chemically as a methylphenidate, while Adderall and Dexedrine are classified as amphetamines.
+Ritalin is classified chemically as methylphenidate, while Adderall and Dexedrine are classified as amphetamines.
 These chemicals are very different from the afinil class of compounds despite having similar benefits.

 Some of these drugs, like Ritalin and Adderall, are much more stimulating than modafinil.